 - A valid G driver’s license is considered an asset

 The position is a fixed-term, full-time contract starting in October 2021 until November 2022 (the end of the Council term).
-We are working remotely temporarily due to COVID-19 but the position will be based out of City Hall.
+We are working remotely temporarily due to COVID-19 but the position will be based out of our Community Office and City Hall.

 Hours & Compensation: 35 hours per week, not including occasional evenings and weekends.
 Salary information available upon request.
 This position includes full health and dental benefits.